pkdone/practical-mongodb-aggregations-book/src/guides/project.md

 It is best to use a `$project` stage when the required shape of output documents is very different from the input documents' shape.
 This situation often arises when you do not need to include most of the original fields.

-This time for the same input payments collection, let us imagine you require a different aggregation pipeline to produce result documents.
+This time for the same input payments collection, let us imagine you require a new aggregation pipeline to produce result documents.
 You need each output document's structure to be very different from the input structure, and you need to retain far fewer original fields, similar to the following:

 ```javascript
 // OUTPUT  (a record in the results of the executed aggregation)